mlitwiniuk/maciej.litwiniuk.net/content/posts/2024-01-31-multiple-apps-on-one-server-using-kamal.md

    EOF

-Config for the second app (it's staging version on [humadroid.io](https://humadroid.io) is very similar:
+Config of the second app (it's staging version of [humadroid.io](https://humadroid.io) ) is very similar:

 ```yaml